mathieu-benoit/acm-workshop/content/onlineboutique/secure-memorystore-access.md

 weight: 12
 description: "Duration: 10 min | Persona: Apps Operator"
 tags: ["apps-operator", "asm", "security-tips"]
-hidden: true
 ---
 ![Apps Operator](/images/apps-operator.png)
 _{{< param description >}}_

-{{% notice warning %}}
-This section is under construction and is not working currently, this page is hidden.
-Do not use it yet.
-{{% /notice %}}

 In this section, you will secure the access by TLS to the Memorystore (redis) instance from the OnlineBoutique's `cartservice` appl, without updating the source code of the app, just with Istio's capabilities.